 Aswan and the Old Cataract Hotel

-Sadly, the time had come where we had to depart the SS Sudan.
+Sadly, the time had come when we had to depart the SS Sudan.
 We were transferred by Felucca to the Old Cataract Hotel so that we could enjoy and explore Aswan.
 The SS Sudan works in conjunction with the Sofitel Old Cataract, and almost half the passengers on board the SS Sudan continued to the Old Cataract for a few days.

-Note that this itinerary is sometimes reversed as the cruise sails both from Aswan to Luxor and Luxor to Aswan
+Note that this itinerary is sometimes reversed as the cruise sails both from Aswan to Luxor and Luxor to Aswan.

 The Steam Ship Sudan Interior